digiampietro/hacktivity-2019-samd-firmware-unofficial/README.md

-To exchange information there is a simple protocol: the ESP32 processor starts the data exchange and can send commands (to switch on some leds, or activate the buzzer) or can read the status of the SAMD21 (touch button status and battery status).
+To exchange information there is a simple protocol: the ESP32 processor starts the data exchange and can send commands (to switch on some LEDs, or activate the buzzer) or can read the status of the SAMD21 (touch button status and battery status).

 ## All LEDs Off